- Fan Zone

 - Phone: 607-777-5809

-Paul Marco completed his 13th season as the head soccer coach at Binghamton University in 2014.
+Paul Marco enters his 13th season as the head soccer coach at Binghamton University in 2014.
 Under his guidance, the Bearcats have been transformed from a team that won just two games the year before his arrival into an established program that has become a fixture on the conference, regional and national scene.
 Following the 2013 campaign, Marco has a record of 105-87-42 (.538) since taking over the helm of the Bearcats’ program.

 Marco has led Binghamton to two America East Conference titles (2003 and 2006), two America East regular season titles (2006 and 2007) and a conference-record six consecutive appearances in the America East championship game (2003-08).
 As the Bearcats have made their place among the elite squads in the conference, they have also gained attention in the national polls.
 In four seasons since Marco became the head coach, Binghamton has either received votes or been ranked in both the NSCAA/adidas and College Soccer News weekly polls.
 Furthermore, the Bearcats have been ranked among the top 10 teams in the Northeast Region five times since 2003.